-Project focused on the strength, diversity and nature of the NE;s creative digital and IT sector (CDIT).
+Project focused on the strength, diversity within and nature of the NE's creative digital and IT sector (CDIT).

 Creative Fuse North East (CFNE) is a UK northern university partnership - Durham, Newcastle, Northumbria, Sunderland, and Teeside.
 CFNE is a multi-disciplinary, multi stakeholder action research project.

 I am the PI for Durham and have led the project since its launch in the NE in 2013.